kg4vdk/arcos-field-manual/markdown/01_Getting-Started.md

 > **Developer Note:**
 >
 > A good first step as a new arcOS user would be to connect to a Wi-Fi network, then use the **"arcOS Tools > Save Wi-Fi Connection"** utility to ensure that arcOS reconnects to that network after a reboot.
-A good second step would be to add your Winlink password to the Pat Winlink client, via the **"Action > Configure"** utility in Pat.
+A good second step, if you already have a Winlink account, would be to add your Winlink password to the Pat Winlink client, via the **"Action > Configure"** utility in Pat.
 Once set, use **"arcOS Tools > Save Pat Winlink Config"** to save the settings to a QRV Profile named **"DEFAULT"**.
 Now, after a reboot, your arcOS session will remember the Wi-Fi network, and the Pat Winlink client will remember your password.
 >
 > **When naming QRV Profiles, avoid spaces and special characters (hyphens and underscores work well).**